rse-ops/flux-hpc/molecular-design-parsl/README.md

 This example workflow will walk you through running the the [EXAWorks Molecular Design Demo](https://github.com/ExaWorks/molecular-design-parsl-demo) using Parsl and Flux.
-We have adopted the scripts to be command line interfaces instead of notebooks.
+We have adopted the first script to be run from the command line instead of notebooks.
+Also, the columna integration does not seem to work, so we only provide the first workflow as an example.
 First, build the container:

 ```bash
 $ docker build -t mdparsl .